 The final investigation report and the recommended finding will be automatically reviewed by a Standing Review Committee (SRC).
-Each SRC is composed of three (3) individuals (faculty, staff, and/or students), with at least one (1) staff member.
-SRC members shall be members of the University community who have had no previous involvement with the case, and have been trained to review such cases.
+The SRC is composed of three (3) members from the University community who have had no previous involvement with the case, and have been trained to review such cases.
+The SRC will include at least one (1) member from the constituency (faculty, staff, or student) of each party.
 SRC members are obligated to disclose to the OCRSM any known conflicts prior to participating in any specific SRC review.
-Conflicts or familiarity with the individuals involved in the matter that are disclosed to the OCRSM will automatically disqualify an individual SRC member from participation in any particular review.
+Conflicts or familiarity with the individuals involved in the matter that are disclosed to the OSC will automatically disqualify an individual SRC member from participation in any particular review.